beaver700nh/eeprommer3/firmware/README.md

 ### `strfmt.cpp`/`strfmt.hpp`

-These files contain useful macros for pretty and convenient inline string formatting, for use in things like printing to the serial port or the TFT.
+These files contain useful functions and macros for string manipulation, such as inline string formatting and auto-computed xxprintf buffer lengths, useful in printing messages to the serial port or the TFT.

+### `tft.cpp`/`tft.hpp`

+These files contain the `TftCtrl` class, a wrapper around MCUFRIEND\_kbv, and the `TftColor` namespace, which contains an enumeration for many 565-format colors used across the firmware code.

 ### `tft_calc.cpp`/`tft_calc.hpp`